mazzalab/fastqwiper/README.md

 cd fastqwiper
 ```

-It contains, in particular, a folder `data` containing the fastq files to be processed, a folder `pipeline` containing the released pipelines and a folder `fastq_wiper` with the source files of `FastqWiper`. <br/>
+It contains, in particular, a folder `data` containing the fastq files to be processed, a folder `pipeline` containing the released pipelines and a folder `fastqwiper` with the source files of `FastqWiper`. <br/>
 Input files to be processed must be copied into the **data** folder.

 Currently, to run the `FastqWiper` pipelines, the following packages need to be installed manually: